Some Common Conversation Mistakes

 Along with making statements of your own, asking questions is one of the building blocks of conversation.
 However, if you pepper people with one question after another it can put them on the spot and create a job interview or interrogation atmosphere.
 If the person you're speaking to is giving you a lot of short answers we can fall into this behavior without meaning to.
 If you've asked several questions in a row mix things up by making a statement instead.

-Giving too many quick or one-word answers
+Giving too many quick or one-word responses

-This mistake is like the mirror image of the one above.
-When someone asks you a question your role in keeping the conversation going is to provide an answer that gives the other person enough to go on that they'll be able to come up with further things to say.
-Too many short responses from your end doesn't give them that, and puts too much pressure on them to keep the interaction alive.
+Too many short responses from your end doesn't give them those hooks, and puts too much pressure on them to keep the interaction alive.
 Of course, we often don't mean to give one-word answers.
-We may be feeling shy or caught off guard, we may not know what to say, or our conversation partner could be asking too many closed-ended questions that are harder to answer well.
+We may be feeling inhibited or caught off guard, we may not know what to say, or our conversation partner could be asking too many closed-ended questions that are harder to answer well.

 Changing topics too abruptly and randomly